|Course Title||MSc Neuroscience|

 - Neural Engineering

-Term dates: The course runs for a full 1 year, normally starting in the last week of September and running to end of August in the following year.
+Term dates: The course runs for a full 1 year, normally starting in September and running to the first week of July in the following year.

 By the end of the programme the participants will: